 Super fast, super easy to make, super delicious, and processed sugar-free!

 Add liquid base (water or milk of choice) and honey, and stir until honey is (~almost) completely dissolved.

 Add dry ingredients and stir well, then add the peanut butter and try to evenly distribute it in the composition.
 The consistency should be almost liquid, but not too liquid.
 The oats are going to absorb part of the liquid overnight, so you want to have just a little bit more water / milk.
 If you want your oats to have a more solid consistency, reduce the quantity of liquid.

 Add the banana slices at the end, mix all the ingredients together and let the mixture sit overnight in the fridge.
+I hope you enjoyed this chocolate oatmeal recipe.
 Bon Appétit!

 You can find the no-sugar challenge rules and the DAY 1 recap by clicking on these links.
 If you’re interested, make sure to also check out my first ever 5 DAYS EXPERIMENT: the 5 DAYS OF FASHION CHALLENGE!
 These experiments are a lot of fun and you can really learn a lot of things about yourself, what you like and what you don’t, what makes you happy and what doesn’t.
 Which is why I always recommend everybody to make their own challenges and push themselves out of the comfort zone, the purpose being self-discovery. 🙂

 DAY 3 LUNCH, soon on my Instagram stories, stay tuned!